KennaSecurity/All_Samples/add_risk_meters/README.md

-# add_risk_meters

 This script will create risk meters from a csv file.

-# code should be edited as it specifically creates multiple risk meters per line.
+Each risk meter must define a name and an unencoded query string.
+API base URL is api.kennasecurity.com.
+Edit the code if this is not the correct base URL for you.
+URL explanations can be found in the API documentation, or by contacting your account representative/support.

-Usage:
+Usage: "add_risk_meters.rb <API Token> csvfilename.csv"

-add_risk_meters.rb KennaAPItoken csvfilename
+Requirements:

+ruby
+rest-client
+json
+csv

-Tested on:
+Tested on: ruby 2.7.2p137 (2020-10-01 revision 5445e04352) [x64-mingw32]

-ruby 2.0.0p648 (2015-12-16 revision 53162) [universal.x86_64-darwin15]

-Required Ruby classes/gems:

-rest-client json csv